 The SFDA's Executive Department for Animal Feed uses an electronic Animal Feed National Registry (AFNR) system for registering and licensing local feed importers and producers.
-Each domestic feed importer and producer must open individual E-Account with AFNR and register all imported feed materials including raw feed, compound feeds and non-medicated feed additives in order to obtain import license and Customs clear the products electronically on arrival at Saudi ports of entry.
-SFDA allows foreign feed producers to voluntary register with AFNR their facilities and feed products they intend to export to Saudi Arabia.
-Below is the link to the SFDA's National Feed Registration System: http://afnr.sfda.gov.sa/Account/RegisterAccount.aspx
+Each domestic feed importer and producer must open individual E-Account with AFNR and register all imported feed materials including raw feed, compound feeds and non-medicated feed additives in order to obtain an import license and Customs clearance of the products electronically upon arrival at Saudi ports of entry.
+The SFDA allows foreign feed producers to voluntary register the facilities and feed products they intend to export to Saudi Arabia in AFNR.
+To link to the SFDA's National Feed Registration System please click here: AFNR.

-B. Herbal Preparations Registration
+9. Herbal Preparations Registration

-Herbal preparations, health and supplementary foods must be registered with the General Directorate of Medical and Pharmaceutical Licenses of the MOH in order to be marketed in the Kingdom.
-The registration is done through a local agent by submitting sample products and product brochures, which are studied and tested by the ministry's central laboratory.
+Herbal preparations, health and supplementary foods must be registered with the General Directorate of Medical and Pharmaceutical Licenses of the Ministry of Health (MOH) in order to be marketed in the Kingdom.
+Registration is done through a local agent by submitting sample products and product brochures, which are studied and tested by the ministry's central laboratory.
 It takes about six months for the ministry to approve and license a product.
 The ministry charges about \$300 as a registration fee.

-Exporter need to submit the following documents through their local agent to the MOH in order to initiate the product registration and licensing process:
+Exporters need to submit the following documents through their local agent to the MOH in order to initiate the product registration and licensing process:

-1. Table of contents

-2. An Authenticated copy of the agency registration certificate at the Saudi Ministry of Commerce and Industry.

-3. When registering for herbal products, a copy of pharmaceutical wholesale license should be submitted by the local agent.
+- 1. Table of contents - 2.
+An authenticated copy of the agency registration certificate at the Saudi Ministry of Commerce and Investment. - 3.
+When registering for herbal products, a copy of pharmaceutical wholesale license should be submitted by the local agent.

-4. Certificate (s) issued by the health authorities in the country of origin clearly stating that the following should be provided:

-- The company is licensed to manufacture the products in the country of origin (state license number and date). - The company is permitted to sell the product in the country of origin (certificate of free sale) - The company follows good manufacturing practice. - Coloring agents, diluents and other incorporate substances in the product formula are permitted in the country of origin (if the free sale certificate states such information it will be sufficient). - Package insert and applicable information stated on the pack are the same as that approved and currently marketed in the country of origin.
-Package insert shall be in Arabic and English languages.
-The company is obliged to add and/or delete any information required for handling the product in the Kingdom as determined by the registration committee.

-5. A certificate issued by the company and authenticated by the relevant authorities in the country of origin clearly stating the following information about the product:

-- Registration number and date and date of marketing in the country of origin. - Trade and/or generic name. - Full composition (the scientific name of active and inactive ingredients and their quantities) - Therapeutic category (if any). - The composition of product to be exported to the kingdom is the same as that market in the country of origin. - Names of countries where the product is currently marketed. - A certificate of analysis indicating the results of completed analyses for the submitted samples. - If the product contains ingredients of animal source the kind of animal must be specified.

-• Percentage of alcohol in the finished product, if present, should be indicated with justification of that percentage.
+- 4. Certificate (s) issued by the health authorities in the country of origin clearly stating that: - a.
+The company is licensed to manufacture the products in the country of origin (state license number and date). - b.
+The company is permitted to sell the product in the country of origin (certificate of free sale) - c.
+The company follows good manufacturing practice. - d.
+Coloring agents, diluents and other substances in the product formula are permitted in the country of origin (if the free sale certificate states such information it will be sufficient). - e.
+Package insert and applicable information stated on the package must be the same as that approved and currently marketed in the country of origin.
+The package insert must be in Arabic and English languages.
+The company is obliged to add and/or delete any information required for handling the product in the Kingdom as determined by the registration committee. - 5.
+A certificate issued by the company and authenticated by the relevant authorities in the country of origin clearly stating the following information about the product: - a.
+Registration number and date and date of marketing in the country of origin. - b.
+Trade and/or generic name. - c.
+Full composition (the scientific name of active and inactive ingredients and their quantities) - d.
+Therapeutic category (if any). - e.
+The composition of the product to be exported to the kingdom is the same as that marketed in the country of origin. - f.
+Names of countries where the product is currently marketed. - g.
+A certificate of analysis indicating the results of completed analyses for the submitted samples. - h.
+If the product contains ingredients of animal source, the kind of animal must be specified. - i.
+Percentage of alcohol in the finished product, if present, should be indicated with justification of that percentage.